RealTimeSimLab/BIPI2D/README.md

 d) The fourth and fifth column represent  coordinates of the second vertex of an edge

 #### ii) The initial particle distribution is provided to the software through data_geo_config/input_particles_cartesianMesh.dat
-For initial particle distribution, particle data needs to be provided in the following format:
+For initial particle distribution, particle data needs to be provided in the following format in the file input_particles_cartesianMesh.dat:
 ```bash
 3  0.025  0.025  0.025
 3  0.075  0.025  0.025